gro-intelligence/api-client/docs/setting-up-your-environment.md

 2. In the Account menu, select the API tab (see below).
 ![profile-tab-annotated.png](./_images/profile-tab-annotated.png)

-3. Select the text of the token and copy it to your clipboard, or use the "copy to clipboard" button (see below).
+3. Select the text of the token and copy it to your clipboard, or use the "Copy to clipboard" button (see below).
 ![api-tab-annotated.png](./_images/api-tab-annotated.png)

 #### Option 2: Using the gro_client Command Line Interface